Blocking ads removes funding from us!

 Equipment and connections: Very good, if not throttled

-Inside comes my review unit, the Asus ZenBook Pro 15 with an i9-8950HK Proprocessor from Intel and 16 GB of RAM (soldered on).
+Inside, my test device, the Asus ZenBook Pro 15, comes with an i9-8950HK processor from Intel and 16 GB RAM (soldered).
 There is also an SSD with a capacity of 1 TB.
 The Samsung PM961 PCIe 3.0 M.2 SSD offers a decent Seq read rate of around 2000 MB/s and a write rate of almost 1600 MB/s (measured with the latest version of CrystalDiskMark 5).

 A GTX 1050 Ti from Nvidia is used as the graphics unit.
 However, it is noticeable after a few minutes when gaming that the graphics card is throttled fairly quickly due to the lack of cooling (with this thin design).
 In the 3DMark with "FireStrike" my test device achieved a score of almost 6700 points.
 If no games are run on the notebook due to usage, the more energy-saving Intel UHD Graphics 630 automatically takes over the service.